ethereum/EIPs/SIPS/sip-x-purgable-synths.md

 <!--The motivation is critical for SIPs that want to change Synthetix.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the SIP solves.
 SIP submissions without sufficient motivation may be rejected outright.-->

 The more Synths in the Synthetix system the more Mint and Burn functions cost in gas as Synthetix needs to do cross contract calls to query each Synth for its totalSupply.
-The ability to remove unused Synths would save unnesscesary gas spend and allow the reconfigurinng of Inverse Synths with a much faster turnaround as the Inverse Synths are blocked until all holders exchange out of them. e.g. iBTC -> sUSD.
+The ability to remove unused Synths would save unnecessary gas spend and allow the reconfiguring of Inverse Synths with a much faster turnaround as the Inverse Synths are blocked until all holders exchange out of them. e.g. iBTC -> sUSD.

 ## Specification